React Adapter

 function Counter() { // Select a slice — re-renders only when `count` changes. const count = useStoreState(counterStore, (s) => s.count);

-Section titled “Component-local stores”useLocalStore creates a store scoped to a component instance, persisted across renders.
-Pass a deps array to re-create it (with fresh initial state) when dependencies change.
+Section titled “Stores that live inside one component”useLocalStore makes a store that belongs to a single component instance and sticks around across renders.
+Pass a deps array to rebuild it (with fresh initial state) whenever those dependencies change.

 import { useLocalStore, useStoreState } from "@nice-code/state/react";